HackYourFuture/HTML-CSS/Week2/README.md

    - Basic GIT commands
 2. Advanced CSS
    - Flexible organizing with flexbox
+   - Pseudo class selectors
    - Responsive design with media queries
 3. Working with the browser
-   - What is a browser?
+   - What is a web browser?
-   - Choosing the right browser
+   - Choosing the right web browser
    - How to use the inspector

 ## 1. Introduction to GIT